VAhafonov/SiFiGAN/performance_measure.md

 ## Try to use TensorRT backend
 I've been able to convert SiFiGAN model to TensorRT plan and serve it via nvidia-triton but only in static shape mode. <br>
-So I've generated TensorRT plan for static shape that is equal to shape of my testing tensor for performance measurement. <br> <br>
+So I've generated TensorRT plan for the static shape that is equal to the shape of my testing tensor for performance measurement. <br> <br>
-I am sure that this way with serving TensorRT with static shape could be useful in real production.
+I am sure that this way of serving TensorRT with static shape could be useful in real production.
-You just have to choose optimal shape and implement algorithm for smart dividing input data of any shape to your target static shape and smart merging networks output back to original shape. <br> <br>
+You just have to choose optimal shape and implement an algorithm for smart dividing input data of any shape to your target static shape and smart merging networks output back to the original shape. <br> <br>
-Lest see performance of TensorRT model.
+Let's see performance of TensorRT model.
 ```bash
 $ perf_analyzer -m sifigan-trt-fp32 --input-data measurement_data/real_data_fp32.json
 ```